zonglun99/CS4211-tennis/README.md

 ## Disclaimer
 * Please run all commands in the Linux command line interface (CLI)
-* The running the above steps requires the environment to be set up properly, in case of missing packages, do the following command, but replace `{package name}` with the missing package.
+* Running the above steps requires the environment to be set up properly, in case of missing packages, do the following command, but replace `{package name}` with the missing package.
 ```
 pip install {package name}